eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 We consider three cases exhaustively.
 Let $P_1=(w_1\to\ell_1)$ be the smallest matchup, and $Q=(0,1)P$ be the result of the swap.
 Then we have three cases:

-1. If $W\neq w_1$, then $W$ still wins both of their matchups after the swap, and hence is still the Condorcet winner.
+1. If $W\neq w_1$, then $W$ still wins both of its matchups after the swap, and hence is still the Condorcet winner.
 2. If $W=w_1$, then $\ell_1$ now wins their matchup against $W$.
 If this creates a cycle, then $f(Q)=\operatorname{lose}(Q_1)=w_1=W$, and the winner is unchanged.
 3. If $W=w_1$ and $\ell_1$ becomes the new Condorcet winner, then $f(Q)=\ell_1$.
 However, by lemma \ref{one-way-push}, this swap of the second kind is only possible if the coalition sincerely preferred $w_1\succ\ell_1$, and hence $w_1=f(P)\succ f(Q)=\ell_1$.